uboslinux/ubos-docs/sphinx/glossary.rst

       their house from a web browser connecting to some vendor's website, this may involve a "server" in their house, but not one they control.

+   PKGBUILD
+      The build script for creating a UBOS or Arch Linux package.
+The Arch Linux wiki has a `good description <https://wiki.archlinux.org/index.php/PKGBUILD>`_.

    Release channel
       A maturity level for an UBOS release.
 See also :doc:`developers/buildrelease`.
       UBOS is developed on channel ``red``, which contains bleeding-edge,